ruiguo-bio/midi-miner/README.md

 # Midi Miner
 Python MIDI track classifier and tonal tension calculation based on spiral array theory
 ## Usage
-Please refer to the example.ipynb file for detailed examples.
+Please refer to the [example notebook](example.ipynb) file for detailed examples.

 1. **Total tension calculation**.
 It will output three tension metrics for the midi file.
 The tension metrics are based on the spiral array theory proposed in [1], which includes cloud diameter, cloud momentum and tensile strain.
 The default tension calculation window size is one bar.
 The tension calculation length window could be set by parameter -w. -w 1 set the window to 1 beat, -w 2 means 2 bar, and -1 is default for a downbeat (1 bar). <br/> **Example:**<br/>tension_calculation.py -i _input_folder_ -o _output_folder_ -k True<br/>
 This will run tension_calculation.py on all the file in the _input_folder_ and output the result in